archusXIV/dotfiles/polybar/polybar.wiki/Configuration.md

 fixed-center = true

 ; Width and height of the bar window.
-; Supports any percentage with offset.
+; Supports any percentage with offset or an extent value.
 ; For 'width', the percentage is relative to the monitor width and for 'height' ; relative to the monitor height width =